proxmox/proxmox-backup/docs/technical-overview.rst

 As an optimization, VMs in `Proxmox VE`_ can make use of 'dirty bitmaps', which can track the changed blocks of an image.
-Since these bitmap are also a representation of the image split into chunks, we have a direct relation between dirty blocks of the image and chunks we have to upload, so only modified chunks of the disk have to be uploaded for a backup.
+Since these bitmap are also a representation of the image split into chunks, there is a direct relation between dirty blocks of the image and chunks which need to get uploaded, so only modified chunks of the disk have to be uploaded for a backup.

-Since we always split the image into chunks of the same size, unchanged blocks will result in identical checksums for those chunks, so such chunks do not need to be backed up again.
+Since the image is always split into chunks of the same size, unchanged blocks will result in identical checksums for those chunks, so such chunks do not need to be backed up again.
 This way storage snapshots are not needed to find the changed blocks.